We have two spring fed fishing lakes at La Germondière (0.75 acres and 1.75 acres), set in mature gardens of 10 acres.

 Our lakes and gardens provide you with a truly relaxing environment even if you do not want to fish.
 There are an abundance of tranquil places to just sit and relax, in sun or shade.
 Meditate, do some yoga, read, paint, find yourself.
 We supply a picnic blanket in the gîte, we hope you will use it.

-Just sit back and watch and listen to the huge variety of birds and wildfowl visiting our lakes - watch the swallows dipping into the water, and see if you can spot the Kingfishers feeding on our smallest fish.
+Sit back and watch and listen to the huge variety of birds and wildfowl visiting our lakes - watch the swallows dipping into the water, and see if you can spot the Kingfishers feeding on our smallest fish.
 You might even be lucky enough to spot the stunning but elusive Golden Oriole.
+See our social distance page for further suggestions on how to get the best out of this magical location.

 With our years of working on leisure sites and in particular having experience of the UK's David Bellamy conservation award, we are keen to ensure the environment we provide is not only pleasurable for people, but attracts the insects, bugs and wildlife for a natural environment.
 We mow the grass around the lakes, but intentionally leave areas uncut so as to provide the best habitat for insects, which in turn brings in the variety of birdlife.
 For example, nettles for the butterflies, thistles for the gold finches, and the perfect habitat for black redstarts and siskins.
 Not to mention the frogs!